alphajuliet/aoc24/README.md

 ## Day 15

-I thought carefully about this one, and how to best represent the warehouse and how to work out which boxes move where.
+i thought carefully about this one, and how to best represent the warehouse and how to work out which boxes move where.
 I contemplated some weird recursive solution but had an epiphany and realised that I could just use a regular expression replacement (`str/replace`) on the strings themselves.
 That was very compact but still needed to be wrapped in code to `update` the immutable data, and a `reduce` to transit through all the moves.
 I was very happy with that... until I saw Part 2, and realised my clever little regex scheme will not work.
 Back to square one.
 Parked...

 ## Day 16